effektif/admin-docs/docs/optional.rst

 	GSSException: Failure unspecified at GSS-API level (Mechanism level: Clock skew too great (37))

-The time difference between the computer accessing Signavio Workflow and the Kerberos server is bigger than 5 minutes.
+The time difference between the computer accessing Workflow Accelerator and the Kerberos server is bigger than 5 minutes.
 You will need to synchronise the time on all machines, e.g. by running ntp to fix the issue.

 Additionally, you can check the log files in ``$TOMCAT_HOME/logs`` for further error messages.